 Forensic Behavioral Science Degree Overview

-Graduate students in our master’s program will create a professional e-portfolio of work that will help them advance and enhance their behavioral psychology careers from the moment they graduate.
+Graduate students in our master’s program will create a professional e-portfolio of work that will help them advance and enhance their forensic behavior science careers from the moment they graduate.

-The program also offers several concentrations, such as: Advanced Situational Awareness; Forensic Victimology; Criminal Behavior; Conflict Resolution & Peace Studies; and Trial Consulting so that students can translate their education into impact across a variety of specialties.
+The program also offers several concentrations, such as: Criminal Behavior; Forensic Linguistics; Forensic Victimology; Professional Security & Protection; and Trial Consulting so that students can translate their education into impact across a variety of specialties.

-The Masters in Forensic Behavioral Science online is offered online with two weekend residencies and incorporates technology to support a rich learning environment from outside of the classroom.
+The Master in Forensic Behavioral Science is offered online with two weekend residencies, and utilizes simulations and case studies to support the application of theory to practice.

 Faculty Spotlight: Diana Concannon

 Diana M. Concannon, PsyD, is Associate Provost for Strategic Initiatives and Partnerships at Alliant International University, Dean of the California School of Forensic Psychology, and Director of the APA-Accredited California Psychology Internship Consortium.
 To each of these positions, she brings more than 25 years of executive leadership experience to support the development and delivery of quality, practical, and accessible education in various mental health disciplines.

 She is a forensic psychologist, licensed to practice in California, New York, Utah, and Washington D.C., a Professional Certified Investigator by the American Society for Industrial Security, a Rape Escape Instructor, and a Loyola Law School-trained Mediator.

 She is the author of Kidnapping: An Investigator’s Guide to Profiling and Neurocriminology: Forensic and Legal Applications, Public Policy Implications, as well as numerous journal articles on extremism, threat assessment and risk management.